jcolag/entropy-arbitrage/2020-03-02-bicker-clean.md

 OK, *finally*, I can look at testing.

-As mentioned previously, the "right" way to handle automated testing is [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development), a software engineering style where no development happens until some tests are written to identify working code.
+As mentioned previously, the "right" way to handle automated testing is {% wiki Test-driven_development|test-driven development|en %}, a software engineering style where no development happens until some tests are written to identify working code.
 However, despite this being correct, we're much more likely to work on projects where the base code has already been written and there's often a sense on such a team that writing tests after the fact would be too much work.

 So, I saved testing for later in the project to test that.
 Obviously, this is where I'm going to regret not taking Rubocop's advice on long methods and blocks...